alissin/little-big-tips/drop-item-by-chance/README.md

 ## _**Little Big Tips**_ ![Joystick](https://raw.githubusercontent.com/alissin/alissin.github.io/master/images/joystick.png) > General tips > drop item by chance

-Feel free to try this behaviour on the playable demonstration / prototype: [The Dungeon](https://simmer.io/@alissin/the-dungeon).

-_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
-The FPS shooter gameplay mechanic itself, the scenario and the props are free assets from the Asset Store.

 > ![The Dungeon](./../z_images/the_dungeon/drop-item-by-chance.png)

+Feel free to try this behaviour on the playable demonstration / prototype: [The Dungeon](https://simmer.io/@alissin/the-dungeon).<br/>
+<sub>_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
+The FPS shooter gameplay mechanic itself, the scenario and the props are free assets from the Asset Store.</sub>

 #### Problem description
 We could do a simple drop mechanic like put all items in an array and then get a random index and instantiate the item.
 But sometimes the random index is not enough.

 #### Solution suggestion
 A good way to so solve that is a mechanic based on drop chance.
-For example, the health potion has a 0.4 (40%) of chance against 0.1 (10%) of the grenade.
+For example, the health potion has a 0.4 (40%) of chance against 0.1 (10%) of the grenade.<br/>

-_Note:_ We will use `Scriptable Objects` to make this more professional and fun.
-So, I suggest to read the [flyweight pattern](../_pattern-algorithm/flyweight) to have a better understand of that.
+<sub>_Note:_ We will use `Scriptable Objects` to make this more professional and fun.
+So, I suggest to read the [flyweight pattern](../_pattern-algorithm/flyweight) to have a better understand of that.</sub>

 In the hierarchy, create 3 game objects and name them as `Item Drop Manager`, `Grenade` and `Health Potion`: